fxamacker/cbor/README.md

 ## Comparisons

-Safety, program size, and speed comparisons are between this newer library and the most popular library.
-The other library is a feature-rich codec for multiple data formats and had over 1,000 stars on github before this library was created.
+Comparisons are between this newer library and a well-known library that had 1,000+ stars before this library was created.
+Default build settings for each library were used for all comparisons.

 __This library is safer__.
 Small malicious CBOR messages are detected and rejected quickly.